(Amplified) Banded Matrix Factorization: A unified approach to private training: Introduction

 Finally, we explore the computational tradeoffs of our approach.
-We find that banded matrices with \bparticipation are equally efficient to optimize as those under \multiepoch-participation but significantly reduce the memory and time complexity of the per-iteration noise generation from $\calO(n)$ to a constant $\calO(\bands)$.
-Observe that often, the total number of steps $\dimension \gg \bands$.
+We find that banded matrices with \bparticipation are equally efficient to optimize as those under \multiepoch-participation but significantly reduce the memory and time complexity of the per-iteration noise generation from $\calO(n)$ to a constant $\calO(\bands)$ (where often total steps $n\gg d$).
 We will release all code with the final manuscript.